sushant1184/Alpine-Tailwind-Image-Search/README.md

 # alpine-tailwind-image-search
-An image search webpage using Alpine, Tailwind and Vite
+An image search webpage using Alpine, Tailwind, Vite and Pixelbay Image API You can type any generic image name and search for the image

 ### Requirements
 - [GIT](https://git-scm.com/)